yyutong/tp/docs/UserGuide.md

 </div>

 Examples:
-* `listbydate 2020-05-22`: list all the expenses that are saved on 2020-05-22.
+* `listByDate 2020-05-22`: list all the expenses that are saved on 2020-05-22.

 ![listbydate](images/listByDateCommand.png)

 Navigate back to the feature list: [Features](#3-features)

-#### 3.5 Listing all expenses by description : `listbydesc`
+#### 3.5 Listing all expenses by description : `listByDesc`

 You can search for keywords in description and list all the expenses which description matches the keywords.

-Format: `listbydesc DESCRIPTION`
+Format: `listByDesc DESCRIPTION`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Multiple description input is allowed.
 </div>

 Examples:
-* `listbydesc movies`: list all the expenses which description has the keyword 'movies'.
+* `listByDesc movies`: list all the expenses which description has the keyword 'movies'.

 ![listbydesc](images/listByDescCommand.png)